 - I never had much problems with taxi drivers, besides overcharging issues.

 - I used buses a lot and I never had a problem.

 Well I'm super late but,I'm a Venezuelan myself,trust me if you are american they will not like you that much,our president doesn't have such a good relationship with americans,if you are planning to go again I sudjest not until our president is gone for good.Just like the other people said watch your suroundings and doot wear jewelry.lock your doors all the time.and make sure not to ever leave your car running please -_-".and most sertently make sure if you met someone and you are going to visit them make sure that the neighborhood is safe ask arround people if its safe.If not donot go visit them at their house.My cousin got robbed when I was 6 he got tied and hurt all over.watch your area.
-After all you can go to Margarita.But never visit Caracas have fun if you are going back about 6 years agoAnswered by mario via WorldNomads.com
+After all you can go to Margarita.But never visit Caracas have fun if you are going back over 6 years agoAnswered by mario via WorldNomads.com